 Plea hearing for 18-year-old accused of attacking hall monitor at Willoughby South High School

-LAKE COUNTY, Ohio (WOIO) - The 18-year-old former student accused of attacking a 69-year-old hall monitor at Willoughby South High School in March has a plea hearing in Lake County Court of Common Pleas Wednesday.
+LAKE COUNTY, Ohio (WOIO) - The 18-year-old former student accused of attacking a 69-year-old hall monitor at Willoughby South High School in March is scheduled to appear in Lake County Court of Common Pleas Wednesday for a plea hearing.

 Ke’Shaun Howard was indicted on one count of felonious assault.